timsueberkrueb/crazy-mark/README.md

 ## Installation

 ### Ubuntu Store
 Crazy Mark is available for download from the [Ubuntu Store](https://uappexplorer.com/app/crazy-mark.timsueberkrueb).
+Please note that due to the Ubuntu Touch confinement policies this version can only write to `~/.local/share/crazy-mark.timsueberkrueb/`.

+### Open Store
+If you want to have access to the files in your home directory (e.g. `~/Documents`), you can install the [Open Store version](https://open.uappexplorer.com/app/crazy-mark.timsueberkrueb).

 ### Ubuntu Desktop
 Make sure you have all dependencies installed: